 Ken Lindley Field

 The first intercollegiate soccer match took place in 1989 when Yavapai defeated Victor Valley CC 13-0 on “guaranteed win night.”
 Winning streaks of 58, 56, and 39 matches are a part of this field’s legacy.
 Today the park is listed in the National Register of Historic Places with a seating capacity of 3000, featuring a 116 x75 yd., grass surface.
-The soccer field located 5368 feet above sea level and is the site of the 2014 NJCAA Men’s Division One National Championships.
+The soccer field located 5368 feet above sea level and was the site of the 2014 NJCAA Men’s Division One National Championship Tournament.
 Since 1908, the area of Prescott now known as Ken Lindley Field has been used as a public park and ball field.
 The land was deeded to the City of Prescott by Charles T. and Ada M. Joslin in 1922.
 In 1931, during the Great Depression, the grandstand was constructed on the corner of Gurley & Washington Streets.
 The grandstand is constructed of cast concrete in a vernacular style with a slight Art Deco influence.
 In 1934, the area surrounding the field was defined for the construction of bleachers made of native stone as a Civil Works Administration project.
 City Park & Ballfield was renamed Ken Lindley Field in 1971 in memory of Prescott’s Chief of Police who died in 1971.

 Mountain Valley Park